competitiveprogrammingpietro/coursera-c-B/README.md

 Running
 -------

-The executable asks the end user a few questions before the game is started
+The executable asks the end user a few questions before starting the game.

-and the game starts.